-Born in Barcelona, his instinct for singing was encouraged by seeing footage of the great Mario Lanza.
+Born in Barcelona, Carreras's instinct for singing was encouraged by seeing footage of the great Mario Lanza.
 At 11 he was appearing in Puccini's La Bohème, an opera he would revisit constantly.
 He made his adult debut in Bellini's Norma, and despite having only a few bars to sing, was noticed by the prima donna Monserrat Caballé, who invited him to join her in a Donizetti opera.

 He has a particular affection for London, having made his international debut in Donizetti's Maria Stuarda at the Royal Festival Hall, with Caballé, in 1971.